KonnexionsGmbH/ora_bench/README.md

 1. record the current time as the start of the query
 1. execute the SQL statement in the config param `sql.insert` for each record in the bulk file whereby the following configuration parameters must be taken into account: `benchmark.batch.size`, `benchmark.transaction.size` and `connection.pool.size`.
 1. create the query entry for the detailed results
-1. save the average, maximum and minimum values for the statistical results
 1. finish the query run

 ### 3.2 `Select Routine`